The Mere Means Objection

 Conclusion

 We’ve seen that it’s inaccurate to claim that utilitarians treat people as “mere means”.
-All plausible moral theories sometimes allow treating people as a means (while also respecting them as ends in themselves).
+All plausible moral theories sometimes allow people to be treated as a means (while also respecting them as ends in themselves).
 When utilitarianism allows such treatment, even in the most extreme cases of “utilitarian sacrifice”, it does not thereby treat the affected individuals as mere means.
-Even those who end up worse off were not subject to procedural unfairness or disregard: their interests were counted fully and equally to anyone else’s, as befits their intrinsic value.
+Even those who end up worse off are not subject to procedural unfairness or disregard: their interests are counted fully and equally to anyone else’s, as befits their intrinsic value.
 And while Kantians disagree with utilitarians about the right way to respond to the intrinsic value of persons, everyone agrees that individual persons are intrinsically valuable, and not mere means to some other goal.

 But there may be other, closely related, objections that people sometimes have in mind when they accuse utilitarianism of treating people as mere means.
 Some may have in mind the “separateness of persons” objection—criticizing utilitarianism for treating tradeoffs between lives the same way as tradeoffs within a life—which we address separately.
 Others may be concerned about how utilitarianism (in theory) permits instrumental harm when the benefits outweigh the costs.
 Our discussion of the rights objection addresses this concern in more detail.
 Note that in practice, utilitarians tend to be strongly supportive of respecting rights, as societies that respect individual rights tend to do a better job of promoting overall well-being.